On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Proofs of the claims made in subsection

 \section{Proofs of the claims made in subsection \ref{ssIGP}}

-Recall that we now use the terminology of the introduction.
 So let $k$ be a \underline{finite} field of characteristic $p>0$ and let $S$ be a smooth, projective and geometrically connected curve over $k$.
 Let $K:=\kappa(S)$ be its function field.
 Let $A$ be an abelian variety of dimension $g$ over $K$.
+Fix an algebraic closure $\bar K$ of $K$.
 Let $K^\perf\subseteq\bar K$ be the maximal purely inseparable extension of $K$ and let $K^\unr\subseteq K^\sep$ be the maximal separable extension of $K$, which is unramified above every place of $K$.
 Finally, we let $\CA$ be a smooth commutative group scheme over $S$ such that $\CA_K=A$.